4teamwork/ftw.upgrade/README.rst

 ``self.install_upgrade_profile(steps=None)``
     Installs the generic setup profile associated with this upgrade step.
-    Profile may be associated to upgrade steps by using either the ``upgrade-step:importProfile`` or the ``upgrade-step:directory`` directive.
+    The profile may be associated to upgrade steps by using either the ``upgrade-step:importProfile`` or the ``upgrade-step:directory`` directive.

 ``self.is_profile_installed(profileid)``